Agents and Skills¶

 2. code-standards-checker¶

-Automatically triggers when you: - Ask "does this follow standards?" - Show code and ask "is this properly formatted?" - Mention "coding standards", "PHPCS", or "ESLint" - Ask "should I fix the style?"
+Automatically triggers when you: - Ask "does this follow standards?" - Ask what to run after editing PHP, Twig, JS, or SCSS - Mention "coding standards", "linting", "PHPCS", "PHPStan", "Rector", or "ESLint" - Ask "should I fix the style?"

 Example: